jamboree/bustache/README.md

 ```

 ### Generate API
-`generate` is more flexible for customized output.
+`generate` can be used for customized output.
-In fact, the ostream API is built on `generate`.
+In fact, the stream-based output is built on `generate`.

 ```c++
     template <typename Sink>